History Course Descriptions

 A survey of nineteenth and twentieth century African-American history, with an emphasis on cultural, social, economic and political issues.

-This course will consider the phenomena of Nazism and Stalinism, focusing on systems of authority, culture, daily life, and the use of violence.
+This course will consider the phenomena of Nazism and Stalinism, focusing on systems of authority, culture, daily life and the use of violence.
+This course has been approved as an Honors qualified course.

 A detailed study of the origins, motivations and consequences of the Holocaust.
 Special focus on historiographical debates and primary sources documents.
 Is the Holocaust unique or does it share commonalities with other genocides?